We’re a group of passionate individuals working

 to help build tomorrow’s workforce.

-Heather joined the Urban Alliance team in September 2017.
-She hails from Georgia where she completed her undergrad at The University of Georgia.
-Following graduation, she moved to South Carolina to serve as a high school tutor, mentor, and women’s basketball coach during her year of service with City Year Columbia.
-Heather’s time at City Year prompted her return to Atlanta to earn a Master in Social Work from Georgia State University as she continued her career in youth development.
-While in Atlanta, Heather worked with Covenant House Georgia to manage a Community Drop In Center for youth experiencing homelessness while providing job coaching and life skill development to support Covenant House’s young adults in their journey to independence.
-Heather believes strongly in the resiliency, power, and strength of young people and looks forward to fostering that belief while at Urban Alliance.
+Heather joined the Urban Alliance Chicago team in September 2017 as a Program Coordinator and transitioned into the Alumni Services Director role in April 2019.
+Heather hails from Georgia where she completed her undergraduate studies at the University of Georgia.
+After college, she served as a high school tutor, mentor, and women’s basketball coach during her year of service with City Year in South Carolina.
+Heather returned to Atlanta to earn a Master’s Degree in Social Work from Georgia State University and continue her work in youth development.
+While in Atlanta, Heather worked with Covenant House to manage a Community Drop-In Center for youth experiencing homelessness while providing job coaching and life skills development to support Covenant House’s young adults in their journeys to independence.
+Heather believes strongly in the resiliency, power, and strength of young people and works to foster those traits while supporting Urban Alliance alumni.

 Program Manager - Obama Youth Jobs Corps